-If your new Tripawd isn’t recovering like you expected, you’re not alone.
-Other members have been through hard times too.
+If your new Tripawd is having a tough recovery, you’re not alone.
+Other members have been through difficult recovery situations too.
 Your Tripawd’s tough amputation recovery can feel hopeless right now, but as Akeela and Finn show, better days may be just around the corner.

 Tripawds Tough Amputation Recovery Stories Give Hope, Education

 Agreeing to amputation for your dog or cat requires us to make huge leaps of faith.
 Videos and pictures of happy Tripawds give us courage to start the journey, and good news on recovery milestones help us believe that our pet will be fine too.
 We must have that kind of inspawration around here.
 But sometimes, recoveries aren’t as easy as we had hoped.

 For example, Tuxedo the Tripawd Cat had a tough time but bounced back.
 So did Bender the Bulldog.
 Two other canine members recently did too.
 Finn the Dane and Akeela the Tripawd Wolf Dog went through it at about exactly the same time.

 From Hard Days to Healing, Finn is Great Again!

 In Finn’s blog, his mom shared her emotional rollercoaster during the first four weeks.
 Every day while he grew more uncomfortable and restless, she lost more sleep and felt uncertain about her decision to amputate.

 Well, no one said it’d be easy, right?
 Always when I think we’re on the right path and take a step forward, we go right back downhill.
 The last few days have been back to pure discomfort for my poor boy.
 It is constant up and down and readjusting, never fully resting.
 And watching him so uncomfortable is killing me.